top of page

 Elegy for Bill Evans - Richard Beirach (1981)

 A great album dedicated to the memory of Bill Evans, who passed away in 1980.
 Richie Beirach delivers a heartfelt performance, supported by two outstanding musicians: George Mraz on double bass and Al Foster on drums.
 The interaction and improvisation are just remarkable, marked by sensitivity, great swing, and strong musical intuition.
 The introduction to “Spring Is Here” is simply magnificent.
-I’ve always felt that Richie Beirach never received the full recognition he dese
+I’ve always felt that Richie Beirach never received the full recognition he deser

 Michel Heroux